1,000+ Opportunities

 The fund receives revenues from a state surcharge on each ton of solid waste disposed in landfills.
 Used oil grants are authorized under the Used Oil Collection Act of 1993 and are funded by the Used Oil Collection Fund, which receives its revenue from a fee collected against every quart of oil sold.

-Based on current listing details, eligibility includes: Tennessee counties, cities, solid waste authorities, and 501(c)(3) nonprofit organizations.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tennessee counties, cities, solid waste authorities, and 501(c)(3) nonprofit organizations.
+Confirm the full requirements in the official notice before applying.